 Posted by: David Scott

-acceptable use, content management, data breach, data security, IT security, Security Plan, security policy, WikiLeaks
+acceptable use, business security, content management, data breach, data security, IT security, Security Plan, security policy, WikiLeaks

 I can’t ignore this story.
 It seems an 11-page U.S. Government document, calling for “assessments” of vulnerabilities and “formulation of plans” in closing gaps, for the express purpose of preventing data leaks – has itself been leaked to MS-NBC.
 Understand that the following information is “out there” now.
 I’m not widening this leak – it’s an open pipe.

 However, I would like to help.
 I was a Federal Employee once upon a time (U.S. Army).
 My own career benefited through training and education that was either conducted, or paid for, by Uncle Sam.
 Let’s examine (what we could call) this Anti-Leak leaked document – oh the irony:

 The document’s language is arcane.
 For example:

 Assess what your agency has done or plans to do to address any perceived vulnerabilities, weaknesses, or gaps on automated systems in the post-WikiLeaks environment.

 Assess all security, counterintelligence, and information assurance policy and regulatory documents that have been established by and for your department or agency.

 Assess your agency’s plans for changes and upgrades to current classified networks, systems, applications, databases, websites, and online collaboration environments as well as for all new classified networks, systems, applications, databases, websites or online collaboration environments that are in the planning, implementation, or testing phases – in terms of the completeness and projected effectiveness of all types of security controls called for by applicable law and guidance (including but limited to those issued by the National Security Staff, the Committee on National Security Systems, the National Institute for Standards and Technology).